SCHUNK-SE-Co-KG/schunk_egu_egk_gripper/README.md

 You have the option to change the default values in the `schunk_launch.py` file, which will be loaded when you start the node.

 Optionally, you can perform some basic commands to the gripper via Parameter.
-In this case, I recommend trying out rqt and opening the parameter reconfigure Monitor.
-(Note: It may not function optimally in ROS 2; if that's the case, I recommend using the terminal instead)
+In this case, we recommend trying out rqt and opening the parameter reconfigure Monitor.
+(Note: It may not function optimally in ROS 2; if that's the case, we recommend using the terminal instead)

 ## Example

-To explore the capabilities of the gripper-driver, I recommend using rqt.
+To explore the capabilities of the gripper-driver, we recommend using rqt.
 There, you can view all topics, dynamic reconfigure parameters, and services.
 You can also publish messages on topics (such as action goals) or call services.
 To launch rqt with the node, use the schunk_rqt_launch.py:
 ```
 ros2 launch schunk_gripper schunk_rqt_launch.py
 ```